DarkNekoGreen/TdSassFramework/README.md

 `sass --watch scss:css`

-it will create a css directory with the css file.
+it will create a css directory with the css file that you can edit.